tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_6.md

             return result
         }
 ```
-This function uses the storage to retrieve a triple of the snapshotId, the related eventId and the snapshot itself, serialized as json.
+This function uses the storage to retrieve a triple of the snapshot-Id, the related eventId and the snapshot itself, serialized as json.
 Note that the snapshot may be cached in memory so that the deserialization is done only once.

 To get the current state of an aggregate we need to get the last snapshot and the events that are after the snapshot.